1. When is Business Personal Property appraised?

 The value can be corrected if a clerical or administrative error was made.
-If that’s the case, first contact the Assessor’s Office to speak to an auditor to understand how to go about correcting the error.
-For assistance, contact the Business Personal Property Division by calling (415) 554-5531 during normal business hours, Monday through Friday, 8:00 a.m. to 5:00 p.m.
+If that’s the case, first contact the Business Personal Property Division of the Assessor’s Office to speak to an auditor to understand how to go about correcting the error, by calling (415) 554-5531 during normal business hours, Monday through Friday, 8:00 a.m. to 5:00 p.m.
 PST.
 However, if the disagreement is a matter of valuation, then you must file an “Application for Changed Assessment” with the Assessment Appeals Board no later than September 15th for the regular tax bill.
 Their telephone number is (415) 554-6778.
 Pay the bill first to avoid late payment penalties (if it cannot be cleared by August 31st).
 A refund will be issued if the Appeals Board rules in your favor.

 26. Is there any property that is exempt or that I do not have to report on my Business Property Statement?

 The following are some common exempt items that should not be reported: